Doodleverse/segmentation_gym/README.md

 ## How to use
-Check out the [wiki](https://github.com/dbuscombe-usgs/segmentation_zoo/wiki) for a guide of how to use Zoo
+Check out the [wiki](https://github.com/dbuscombe-usgs/segmentation_zoo/wiki) for a guide of how to use Gym

 1. Organize your files according to [this guide](https://github.com/dbuscombe-usgs/segmentation_zoo/wiki/Directory-Structure-and-Tests)
 2. Create a configuration file according to [this guide](https://github.com/dbuscombe-usgs/segmentation_zoo/wiki/Creation-of-%60config%60-files)